-The Archives of Ontario has published a series of in depth research guides on a variety of specific topics to help you with your research.
+Our Sources of Family History research guide [Word, PDF] provides general information on records that may be of interest to your research.
+We have also published a series of in depth research guides on a variety of specific topics to help you with your research.

-The Archives of Ontario also holds the index books and registrations for the 1916 and 1917 births, 1931 and 1932 marriages and 1941 and 1942 deaths, all of which are closed for scanning.
-It is planned that the 1916 births, 1931 marriages and 1941 deaths will be available to the public in a microfilm format later in 2013.
+The Archives of Ontario also holds the index books and registrations for the 1917 births, 1932 marriages and 1942 deaths, all of which are closed for scanning.
+It is planned that these records will be available to the public in a microfilm format later in 2014.

 After you have taken these initial steps, be prepared to go further.
 At the Archives of Ontario you may consult naturalization records, passenger lists, maps and tombstone recordings, as well as church, court, military, hospital and school records.
 You may also consult city directories and voters’ lists.